raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 cd ..
 ```

-You can then update your bootloader to support NVMe boot with `./rpiboot -d nvme`: example output is shown below.
+You can then update your bootloader to support NVMe boot with `./rpiboot -d nvme`; example output is shown below.

 ```
 Loading: nvme/bootcode4.bin